google/docsy-example/content/en/guide/3. Deploy Add-Ons/_index.md

 ---
-title: "1.
-On-Boarding SDDC"
+title: "3.
+Deploy Add-Ons"
-linkTitle: "1.
-On-Boarding SDDC"
+linkTitle: "3.
+Deploy Add-Ons"
 weight: 2
 description: >
   How to on-board your SDDC.